biran922/ZLI-Online-Flower-Shop/README.md

 # ZLI-Online-Flower-Shop
-Zli is an online flower shop, that utilizes the OCSF java API, along side JavaFX,SceneBuilder,JFX,FontAwesome,JavaMail and more External API's.
+An online flower shop management system, enabling seamless shopping, order tracking, and inventory management.

 This repository contains supplementary files for the project.
 The main project repository is maintained by Ilya Lev and can be found here: